isomerpages/moe-etd-tflb/index.md

 ---
 layout: homepage
 title: MOE Classroom of the Future
-description: A Ministry of Education Singapore Educational Technology Division and Information Technology Division effort leveraging design thinking and other human-centric methodologies to redesign teaching and learning for teachers and students.
+description: A Ministry of Education Singapore Educational Technology Division, Information Technology Division, and GovTech effort leveraging design thinking and other human-centric methodologies to redesign teaching and learning for teachers and students.
 image: /images/favicon.ico
 permalink: /